-Throughout its 30 year history, Princeton Entertainment has continually produced and promoted with the nation’s most important artistic institutions.
+Throughout its 32-year history, Princeton Entertainment has produced and promoted with the nation’s most important artistic institutions.
 Princeton is called upon as a premier consultant in the Performing Arts Center community to guide popular programming, marketing, and management functions.
-Most recently, Princeton Entertainment was hired as a primary consultant for the multi-venue Dr. Phillips Center for the Performing Arts which now takes its place as one of the world’s most important Performing Arts Centers.
-In 2011, Princeton Entertainment was named Executive Producer of the 14,000 seat Mann Center for the Performing Arts in Philadelphia, a summer home for The Philadelphia Orchestra.
+Princeton Entertainment was hired as a primary consultant for the multi-venue Dr. Phillips Center for the Performing Arts in five years earned its place as one of the nation’s most important Performing Arts Centers.
+In September 2020, Steinmetz Hall will open, completing the Center.
+Steinmetz Hall is expected to have an acoustic rating at N1 and ranked as one of the world’s greatest concert halls.
+In 2011, Princeton Entertainment was named Executive Producer of the 14,000 seat Mann Center in Philadelphia, a summer home for The Philadelphia Orchestra.
 A Mann Center Gala, conceived and produced by Princeton Entertainment, featuring the unique pairing of Aretha Franklin, former Secretary of State Condoleezza Rice, and The Philadelphia Orchestra received press coverage in over one thousand news publications in 42 countries over five continents.

-Princeton’s clients and associates additionally include: The John F. Kennedy Center for the Performing Arts, Playhouse Square Center; Benedum Center; Heinz Hall for the Performing Arts; Bethel Center for the Performing Arts; Blue Hills Bank Pavilion; Jiffy Lube Live Pavilion; The Flint Center; Sunrise Theater; Shea’s Performing Arts Center; the Warner Theater; the Majestic Theatre; and others.
+Princeton’s past and current clients and associates additionally include: The John F. Kennedy Center for the Performing Arts, Playhouse Square Center, Pittsburgh Cultural Trust, Bethel Woods, Blue Hills Bank Pavilion, Jiffy Lube Live Pavilion, The Flint Center, Sunrise Theater, Shea’s Performing Arts Center, the Warner Theater, the Majestic Theatre, San Antonio, MacGillivray Freeman Films, 3D Live and others.

-Princeton Entertainment is often the first to recognize a new superstar, and with that vision, produced Andrea Bocelli’s first formal concert in the United States with the Kennedy Center as its annual Gala with the National Symphony Orchestra.
-Princeton went on to produce Andrea Bocelli’s first five tours of North and South America, selling out arenas and amphitheaters across continents.
+Princeton Entertainment is often the first to recognize a new superstar, and with that vision, produced Andrea Bocelli’s first formal concert in the United States at the Kennedy Center as its annual Gala with the National Symphony Orchestra.
+Princeton went on to produce Bocelli’s first five tours of North and South America, selling out arenas and amphitheaters across continents.
 His appearances with the Pittsburgh Symphony and the Royal Philharmonic Orchestra generated phenomenal success.
 Andrea Bocelli’s performances for Princeton rank among Pollstar Magazine’s highest grossing concert tours in history.

-Princeton also produced a special performance by Andrea Bocelli for President George W. Bush and Vice President Dick Cheney as a part of President George W. Bush’s second inaugural.
-Serving as co-producer and artistic advisor to the John F. Kennedy Center for the Performing Arts, Princeton co-produced a series of important events each season, including a dozen of the center’s Spring Galas, and memorial events for the White House and Pentagon.
-Princeton’s Kennedy Center events include: A Salute to Senator Ted Kennedy, the Mark Twain Prize for American Humor, the annual Martin Luther King, Jr. birthday celebration Let Freedom Ring!, and Kennedy Center Board Chairman Stephen Schwarzman’s New York Birthday Bash featuring Rod Stewart, Patti LaBelle, Martin Short, and the Broadway Company of A Chorus Line.
+Princeton also produced a special performance by Andrea Bocelli for President George W. Bush and Vice President Dick Cheney as a part of President Bush’s second inaugural.
+Serving as co-producer and artistic advisor to the John F. Kennedy Center for the Performing Arts, Princeton co-produced a series of important events each season, including a dozen of the center’s Spring Galas, and special performances for the White House and Pentagon.
+Princeton’s Kennedy Center events include: A Salute to Senator Ted Kennedy, the Mark Twain Prize for American Humor, the annual Martin Luther King, Jr. birthday celebration Let Freedom Ring! and former Kennedy Center Board Chairman Stephen Schwarzman’s New York Birthday Bash featuring Rod Stewart, Patti LaBelle, Martin Short, and the Broadway Company of a Chorus Line.

-Princeton represented the interest of John Williams in the presentation of Star Wars: In Concert, a worldwide touring phenomenon featuring the Royal Philharmonic Orchestra.
+Princeton represented the interest of John Williams in the presentation of Star Wars: In Concert, a worldwide arena touring phenomenon featuring the Royal Philharmonic Orchestra.
 The production also featured a chorus performing music from all six of John Williams’ epic Star Wars scores, synchronized with the chronological retelling of the entire Star Wars saga shown on a three-story-tall, high-definition LED super-screen.